CHURCH OF THE BRETHREN

 If you do not want to use either Facebook or Strava, please use this link and Amy Karr will use the provided information to log the miles.

 Every mile counts!
-And we have 60 days to do it.
-The challenge will start on June 1st and end on July 30th.
+The challenge will end on July 30th.
 But the real goal is for us to be encouraged to get outside, take a walk and enjoy a sense of community without being able to gather as a group.

 As you know, we are not holding the Run for Peace this year.
 Please consider making a donation to The Centre for Caring, Empowerment, and Peace Initiatives in Nigeria (CCEPI), founded by Rebecca Dali as a participation fee.
 This is NOT required to participate.